Amanpatel30/Major-Project/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📜 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## 👥 Authors

-- Aman Patel - Initial work

-## 🙏 Acknowledgments

-- React.js community
-- Node.js community
-- MongoDB team
-- All contributors to this project